Wilten Abbey

 Big City Life in early Innsbruck

-After hundreds of years, Innsbruck had developed from a Roman castle into a town.
-This legal recognition by the sovereign was accompanied by rights and duties: market rights, building rights, customs rights and its own jurisdiction were transferred to the city.
-The town also monitored compliance with religious order.
-"Heretics" and dissenters were not reprimanded by the church but by the city government and, in some cases, even sent to prison.
-The citizens of the city were no longer directly subject to the sovereign, but to the city's jurisdiction, at least within the city walls.
-The popular saying "Stadtluft macht frei" was due to the fact that after one year in the city, one was free of all obligations to one's former landlord.
 In return, the citizens had to take the oath of citizenship.
-This oath included the payment of taxes and the military defence of the town.
-From 1511, the city council was, according to the Landlibell Emperor Maximilian was also obliged to provide a contingent of conscripts for the defence of the country.
+This civic oath included the payment of taxes and the military defence of the city.
+From 1511, according to Emperor Maximilian's Landlibell, the city council was also obliged to provide a contingent of conscripts for the defence of the country.
 In addition to this, there were volunteers who Freifähnlein For example, during the Turkish siege of Vienna in 1529, Innsbruckers were among the city's defenders.

 Innsbruck had a completely different social composition to the neighbouring villages.
 Craftsmen, merchants, civil servants and court servants characterised everyday life.
 Unlike farmers, craftsmen belonged to the mobile classes in the Middle Ages and early modern times.
 After their apprenticeship, they went to the Walzbefore taking the master craftsman's examination and either returning home or settling in another city.
 Craftsmen not only transferred knowledge, they also spread cultural, social and political ideas across Europe.
 The craft guilds sometimes exercised their own jurisdiction alongside the municipal jurisdiction among their members.
 They were social structures within the city structure that had a great influence on politics.
 Wages, prices and social life were regulated by the guilds under the supervision of the sovereign.
 One could speak of an early social partnership, as the guilds also provided social security for their members in the event of illness or occupational disability.
 Individual trades such as locksmiths, tanners, platers, carpenters, bakers, butchers and blacksmiths each had their own guild, headed by a master craftsman.

-In the 15th century, space became tight in the rapidly growing city of Innsbruck under Maximilian I. Only free subjects born in wedlock were able to obtain city rights.
-Not everyone was allowed to move into the city.
-To become a citizen of the city, you had to either own a house or have skills in a trade in which the city's guilds were interested.
+In the 15th century, space became tight in the rapidly growing city of Innsbruck.
+Only free subjects born in wedlock were able to obtain city rights.
+In order to become a citizen, one had to either own a house or demonstrate skills in a trade in which the city's guilds were interested.
 The dispute over who is a "real" Innsbrucker and who is not continues to this day.
 The fact that migration and exchange with others have always guaranteed prosperity and made Innsbruck the liveable city it is today is often forgotten.

 The Feast of St. Erhard, i.e., January 8th, played a significant role in the lives of the citizens of Innsbruck each year.
 On this day, they gathered to elect the city officials, namely the mayor, city judge, public orator, and the twelve-member council.
 A detailed account of the election process between 1598 and 1607 is provided by a protocol preserved in the city archive: "...
 The ringing of the great bell summoned the council and the citizenry to the town hall, and once the honorable council and the entire community were assembled at the town hall, the honorable council first convened in the council chamber and heard the farewell of the outgoing mayor of the previous year, Augustin Tauscher."